 - This is the simplest container providing basic support for Dependency Injection and defined by the org.springframework.beans.factory.BeanFactory interface.
 Related interfaces, such as BeanFactoryAware, InitializingBean, DisposableBean, can provide callbacks which can be configured for the different phases of the Spring Bean’s life cycle.

 - BeanFactory, by default lazy loads the beans, it creates the bean only when the getBean() method is called.

 2. ApplicationContext Container:

-The ApplicationContext container includes all functionality of the BeanFactory container, so it is generally recommended over the BeanFactory.
-BeanFactory can still be used for light weight applications like mobile devices or applet based applications where data volume and speed is significant.
+ApplicationContext container includes all functionality of the BeanFactory container, so it is generally recommended over the BeanFactory.
+BeanFactory can be used for light weight applications like mobile devices or applet based applications where data volume and speed is significant.